Travel Apps to Suit Your Adventure

 I clearly remember a moment in the mid-1990s as I discovered a temple complex in Southern India without a guide.
 While I was enjoying the solitude of my explorations, I was struck by how little I knew about what I was seeing, and I wished for something other than a clunky field guide to help me learn about the history and architecture around me.
-Who would have thought that less than 12 years later, we as global citizens would have instant access to information virtually anywhere we go or travel—for better or for worse!
+Who would have thought that we'd eventually have instant access to information virtually anywhere we go or travel—for better or for worse!

 The advent of cellular phone technology, and more importantly, smartphone and tablet computer technology, has forever changed how we live and also how we travel.
 With travel applications, ranging from phrasebooks and dynamic maps to amazing mobile guide books, we now have the ability to travel lightly and more easily with a host of information and assistance at our fingertips.

 There are plenty of lists online that compile these various travel applications, but I wanted to put together a list of my favorites, suited to you—our intrepid expeditionary travelers!
 Note that since application pricing often changes, I’ve only noted pricing for the applications with a free version.
 Assume the others will range from .99 cents and up.
 Also, I’ve noted, where possible, on which smartphone the applications operate, but I encourage you to double-check this as developers are constantly coming up with new versions of applications for various smartphones.

 PHOTO JOURNEY APP